777arc/PySDR/content/pyqt.rst

 Application with Worker Thread
 *******************************

 There is one problem with the minimal example above- it doesn't leave us any spot to put SDR/DSP oriented code.
-The :code:`MainWindow`'s :code:`__init__` is where the GUI is configured and callbacks are defined, but you absoluately do not want to add any other code (such as SDR or DSP code) to it.
+The :code:`MainWindow`'s :code:`__init__` is where the GUI is configured and callbacks are defined, but you absolutely do not want to add any other code (such as SDR or DSP code) to it.
 The reason is that the GUI is single-threaded, and if you block the GUI thread with long-running code, the GUI will freeze/stutter, and we want the smoothest GUI possible.
 To get around this, we can use a worker thread to run the SDR/DSP code in the background.

 The example below extends the minimal example above to include a worker thread that runs code (in the :code:`run` function) nonstop.
 We don't use a :code:`while True:` though, because of the way PyQt works under the hood, we want our :code:`run` function to finish and start over periodically.
 In order to do this, the worker thread's :code:`end_of_run` signal (which we discuss more in the next section) is connected to a callback function that triggers the worker thread's :code:`run` function again.
 We also must initialize the worker thread in the :code:`MainWindow` code, which involves creating a new :code:`QThread` and assigning our custom worker to it.
-This code might seem complicated, but it is a very common pattern in PyQt applications and the main take-away is that the GUI-oriented code goes in :code`MainWindow`, and the SDR/DSP-oriented code goes in the worker thread's :code:`run` function.
+This code might seem complicated, but it is a very common pattern in PyQt applications and the main take-away is that the GUI-oriented code goes in :code:`MainWindow`, and the SDR/DSP-oriented code goes in the worker thread's :code:`run` function.

 .. code-block:: python